Domestic reverse charge VAT for services in the Construction sector

-Originally planned for October 2019, the government has delayed implementation due to concerns that businesses have not had sufficient time to prepare.
-Legislation may change over the next year, so it is important to remain updated.
+Originally planned for October 2019, then October 2020, the government has delayed implementation again as it recognises the impact of Coronavirus on the construction sector.
+The date may change again over the next year, so it is important to remain updated.

-Combatting missing trader fraud has become a priority for HMRC over a number of years and is identified as one of the key factors contributing to the tax gap.
+Combatting missing trader fraud has become a priority for HMRC and is identified as one of the key factors contributing to the tax gap.
 The tax gap is the difference between the amount of tax that should be paid to HMRC and that which is actually paid.

 On 30 April, the Value Added Tax (Section 55A) (Specified Services and Excepted Supplies) Order 2019 was laid before Parliament with an implementation date of 1 October 2019.
 It was followed by guidance published on 7 June 2019 and updated on 25 June 2019.

 This announcement follows previous legislation which applied the reverse charge to mobile phones, computer chips and emissions allowances.

 For those supplies affected, the supplier will no longer account for VAT as output tax, but instead the customer will declare VAT on behalf of the supplier on their VAT return and, subject to the normal rules, will recover that VAT as input tax.
 The actual VAT liability of construction services will remain unaffected.

 The services affected are wide ranging and apply to all relevant construction services.
 The legislation has set out in some detail the services affected but in reality, they affect those services also covered by the Construction Industry Scheme (CIS).

 Services covered include but are not limited to; constructing, altering, repairing, extending, demolishing or dismantling buildings including walls roadworks railways aircraft runways and harbours.